signalogic/SigSRF_SDK/mediaTest_readme.md

 Packet mode operation with SigSRF software processes streams from/to network sockets or pcap files, applying required RFCs, media options, and encoding, decoding, or transcoding in real-time (or at a specified rate).
 Multiple concurrent streams with arbitrary endpoints, RFCs, and media processing requirements are handled and all processing is multithreaded and designed to be scaled up to high capacity, or scaled down to IoT or Edge embedded targets (see [SigSRF Overview](https://github.com/signalogic/SigSRF_SDK#Overview)).

-Buffering ("backpressure" in data analytics terminology) is handled using an advanced jitter buffer with several user-controllable options (see [Pktlib Jitter Buffer](https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#PktlibJitterBuffer)).
+Buffering ("backpressure" in data analytics terminology) is handled using an advanced jitter buffer with several user-controllable options (see [Jitter Buffer](https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#JitterBuffer)).

 Additional signal processing can be inserted into the media data flow, for example after decoding, but prior to sampling rate conversion and encoding.